OfficeForProductSafetyAndStandards/product-safety-database/README.md

 #### PSD Website

-This assumes that you've run [the deployment from scratch steps for Keycloak](https://github.com/UKGovernmentBEIS/beis-opss-keycloak#deployment-from-scratch)

 Start by setting up the following credentials:

 * To configure rails to use the production database amongst other things and set the server's encryption key (generate a new value by running `rake secret`):